rr-wfm/MSBuild.Sdk.SqlProj/docs/docs/project-configuration.md

 The referenced pre-deployment scripts run before the main `.dacpac` is deployed.
 The referenced post-deployment scripts run after the deployment succeeds; they are skipped if it fails.
 The main project's own pre-deployment and post-deployment scripts are part of its `.dacpac` and do not require this setting.

-`RunScriptsFromReferences` applies to direct database publishing through this SDK.
-Publishing a container image uses SqlPackage, which does not run scripts from referenced packages.
+`RunScriptsFromReferences` applies to direct database publishing with `dotnet publish /t:PublishDatabase`.
+SqlPackage does not run scripts from referenced packages, whether you run it directly or through a container image published by this SDK.

 ## SQLCMD variables